Ontario Law Firm · Flat Fees · Virtual Across Ontario

 How does flat-fee billing work?+

-After your free discovery call, you'll receive a written scope and a fixed fee — before any work begins.
+After your free discovery consult, you'll receive a written scope and a fixed fee — before any work begins.
 You know the total cost upfront.
 If additional complexity arises, we agree on any adjustment before proceeding.
 No surprise invoices.
 Ever.

 Book a Consultation